NajlaF/Dpage/README.md

-# Dash Iris App Template: Dpage
+# Dash Iris App Template: dash1

-Created on 2024-03-20 06:05:43.300875
+Created on 2024-03-20 08:58:05.814557

 Welcome to your [Plotly Dash](https://plotly.com/dash/) App!
-This is a template for your Dpage app.
+This is a template for your dash1 app.

 See [Faculty.ai](https://dash-bootstrap-components.opensource.faculty.ai/examples/) for more information.